sherman/reactive-playground/README.md

 Could the back-pressure reduces overall throughput?

 In my tests enabling the back-pressure reduces throughput up to 20%.
-But keep in mind, I did't tune a size of maximum messages in flight and buffer sizes of TCP/IP.
+But keep in mind, I didn't tune a size of maximum messages in flight and buffer sizes of TCP/IP.
 So, I'd say, 10-15% of throughput is a good trade off for stability.